Box moves on Littlewood-Richardson tableaux and an application to invariant subspace varieties: Box moves

-In the second part of this paper we are interested in the ``transition'' between the collections of embeddings which are given by two different but ``similar'' LR-tableaux.
+We are interested in the ``transition'' between the collections of embeddings which are given by two different but ``similar'' LR-tableaux.
 In this section we show that whenever the two tableaux differ by a so called box move, then they can be realized by embeddings which have ``compatible'' decompositions as direct sums of cyclic embeddings.

-\begin{defin} Suppose that $\Gamma$, $\widetilde\Gamma$ are LR-tableaux of the same shape and content, and that both are unions of columns in such a way that they differ in exactly two of those columns.
-We say $\widetilde\Gamma$ is obtained from $\Gamma$ by an {\it increasing (decreasing) box move} if the smallest entry in those two columns in $\widetilde\Gamma$ is in a higher (lower) position than in $\Gamma$.
+\begin{defin}\mylabel{def-box-move} Suppose that $\Gamma$, $\widetilde\Gamma$ are LR-tableaux of the same shape and content, and that both are unions of column tableaux in such a way that they differ in exactly two of those columns.
+We say $\widetilde\Gamma$ is obtained from $\Gamma$ by an {\it increasing box move} if these two columns where they differ are of the form $C=C(e,f)_n$, $C'=C(e',f')_{n'}$ in $\Gamma$ and $\widetilde C=C(e',f')_n$, $\widetilde C'=C(e,f)_{n'}$ in $\widetilde\Gamma$, for suitable numbers $n>n'$, $e<e'$, $f<f'$ such that $f-e=f'-e'$.
+That is, the columns $C$ and $C'$ contain the same number of subsequent entries, but column $C$ is longer and contains the smaller entries.
+After the increasing box move, column $\widetilde C$ has the same length as $C$ but the entries are taken from $C'$; similarly, $\widetilde C'$ has the length of $C'$ but the entries from $C$.
+Thus, in an increasing box move, the smaller entries move up.
+By reversing an increasing box move we obtain a {\it decreasing box move;} here, the smallest entry of the two affected columns moves towards a lower position.
 We write $\Gamma\leq_{\sf box}\widetilde\Gamma$ where $\leq_{\sf box}$ denotes the reflexive and transitive closure of the relation given by increasing box moves. \end{defin}